CLASS OF 2021

 Robert Slocum, Jr. joins his father Robert Slocum, Sr. as a member of the Macon Sports Hall.
 Junior has been a mainstay of athletics at Mt. de Sales for almost five decades.
 He was a standout athlete for the Cavaliers in the early 1970’s playing football, basketball and baseball.
 He was a member of three championship team including the 1973 undefeated squad when he led the Cavaliers in rushing with 1,236 yards.
 He was named the team’s best offensive player his senior season.
 After his high school playing days, Slocum attended Savannah State on a football scholarship and was a three-year starter for the Tigers.
 He was named All-GIAC his junior and senior seasons.
 After graduating, he returned to Mt. de Sales where he served on legendary Coach Mike Garvin’s staff.
 When Garvin retired in 1991, Slocum was named head football coach.
 His 1996 team won a GISA State Title and his 1997 team finished as Runner-up.
 He also served as the Cavs head basketball coach winning State Championships in 1992 and 1993 in addition to 2 Runner-up finishes.

-Randy Stephens is synonymous with Tennis in Middle Georgia but he didn’t pick up the sport after his first year in College.
+Randy Stephens is synonymous with Tennis in Middle Georgia but he didn’t pick up the sport until after his first year in College.
 Randy started out playing basketball and golf at Campbellsville University in Kentucky after playing both sports in high school at McEachern in Cobb County.
 But during his sophomore year, he transferred to Georgia State and began his tennis career playing as the Panthers number two singles and number one doubles.
 He served as Head Tennis Professional at the Country Club of Roswell from 1977-84 until he moved to Macon to become the Tennis Director for the City of Macon.
 He held that position until 1997 and was instrumental in luring top tournament events to our city.
 The Macon Board of Commissioners named the new Tennis Center in South Macon, the Randy Stephens Tennis Center in his honor.
 He is a member of several Halls of Fame including the Georgia Tennis Hall of Fame, the Southern Tennis Hall of Fame and the Idle Hour Hall of Fame.

 Jeff Treadway had a stellar Major League baseball playing career, however his managing and coaching in Macon is the reason he was chosen for induction into this Hall of Fame.
 He managed the Macon Braves for two seasons and has been a teacher and coach at Stratford Academy.
 His girls Softball teams won four State Titles under his leadership and he coached the Eagles Baseball team to one State crown.
 Treadway was a standout player at Griffin High School and signed at Middle Georgia in Cochran.
-After his two-year stint, Treadway accepted a scholarship to the University of Georgia .392 and .368 over his final two seasons.
+After his two-year stint, Treadway accepted a scholarship to the University of Georgia where he batted .392 and .368 over his final two seasons.
 He signed a free agent contract with Cincinnati spending six seasons in the Reds organization, before moving to Atlanta.
 Jeff played on the Braves World Series teams in 1991 and 1992.
 After the ’92 season, Treadway signed a free agent contract with Cleveland.
 The following season he was with the Dodgers and then a brief stint in Montreal before retiring with a career .281 batting average.
 He is a member of the Georgia Sports Hall of Fame.